 There are many great things we associate with winter; the holidays, family time, and beautiful snowy weather.
-But winter is also prime time for dandruff and dry scalp.
+But winter is also prime time for dandruff and flaky scalp.
 From the visible flakes falling from your head, to the constant itching, poor scalp health is something that we would all rather avoid.
 While dry scalp in winter is no winter wonderland, there are plenty of ways you can help your scalp.
 So let’s discuss why it happens and what you can do to fight it.

 Before we get into how winter specifically affects your scalp health, let's start off with the basics.